go-spatial/tegola/provider/postgis/README.md

 ## Environment Variable support
 Helpful debugging environment variables:

-- `SQL_DEBUG`: specify the type of SQL debug information to output.
+- `TEGOLA_SQL_DEBUG`: specify the type of SQL debug information to output.
 Supports the following values:
   - `LAYER_SQL`: print layer SQL as they’re parsed from the config file.
   - `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.
   - `LAYER_SQL:EXECUTE_SQL`: print `LAYER_SQL` and `EXECUTE_SQL`.